edgedb/edgedb/docs/cli/edgedb_ui.rst

 edgedb ui
 =========

-Start the EdgeDB UI in your default browser.
+Open the EdgeDB UI of the current instance in your default browser.

 .. cli:synopsis::